-If you work in the emergency and medical services, social services, law and justice, immigration, journalism and the media/social media, humanitarian support, clinical psychology, military, MORE? you may well be regularly exposed to the trauma of others.
+If you work in services such as; the emergency and medical services, social services, law and justice, immigration, journalism and the media/social media, humanitarian support, clinical psychology, and the military, you may well be regularly exposed to the trauma of others.
 And empathetic engagement with this trauma may well result in you being affected personally.
 If this change lasts for more than 4 weeks it might be Vicarious Trauma (NHS).
 Further, if unchecked or if work leads to repeated exposure, the problem can become even more serious and lead to post-traumatic stress disorder (PSTD) (American Psychiatric Association, 2013, DSM-V).

 Exposure and repeated exposure to the trauma of others is not normal.
 However, culturally, and understandably, it can be hard for professionals to admit to themselves or others that they are experiencing vicarious trauma or PTSD.
 This might be due to a difficulty in making sense of, or by being embarrassed by, what they feel are irrational, emotional responses to the others’ experiences.
 Or they may feel guilt at experiencing pain themselves about another person’s trauma, or resort to denial or disguise in trying to maintain a resilient, objective, professional identity.
 Further, employers might not appreciate the severity or frequency of exposure, or inadvertently dismiss any potential concern as trauma-exposure is part of the job.